Sponsored by Imagineering Inc.

-A special two-day workshop Coming in June to the Atlanta area and featuring Rick Hartley – RHartley Enterprises.
+A special two-day workshop coming June 20-21 to the Atlanta suburbs (Alpharetta) and featuring Rick Hartley – RHartley Enterprises.
 Brought to you by PCB2Day and PCEA!

 When time-varying energy travels in the transmission lines of a printed circuit board, state changing electric and magnetic fields are present.
 Not properly managed, these fields are the energy source of noise, EMI and signal integrity issues.